Elote dip is a creamy dip based on the flavors of Mexican street corn. It's fresh, flavorful, and quick and easy to make! Ready in 15 minutes!

 More creamy dip recipes

 I do love a good dip!!
-Whatever kind of mood you're in, I've got a creamy dip to suit it!
+Whatever kind of mood you're in, I've got a creamy dip recipe to suit it!

 - Dill Pickle Dip is creamy, tart, and tangy and can be customized with your favorite herbs and spices.